Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-You may get radiation inside your body.
-This is also called brachytherapy.
-With the help of an interventional radiologist, a radiation oncologist inserts radiation seeds into the bile duct.
-The seeds are placed as closely as possible to the tumor or into the tumor itself so that fewer normal cells are exposed to radiation.
-With internal radiation, you may get a higher total dose of radiation in a shorter amount of time.
+Brachytherapy is not used as often as EBRT.
+It may be done by a surgeon or an interventional radiologist with a radiation oncologist guiding the treatment.
+The oncologist inserts radiation seeds attached to a wire into the bile duct.
+The seeds are placed as close as possible to the tumor or into the tumor itself.
+This is so that fewer normal cells are exposed to radiation.
+Sometimes a device inserts the seeds.

 What is the goal of this treatment?